Marie is a lover of everything about and inside of aquariums. Among other friendly creatures, she has a turtle that she adores.

-First, take the small empty aquarium or large container (a bucket perhaps) and fill it with two or three inches of water.
-Depending on what type of turtle and the size of the animal, accommodate for what height the water level you think is appropriate.
+- First, take the small empty aquarium or large container (a bucket perhaps) and fill it with two or three inches of water.
+Depending on what type of turtle and the size of the animal, accommodate to whatever height of water level you think is appropriate.

-Third, give one drop of Dechlorinating formula into the shallow water (or however much you think is needed--look at the back for intructions).
+- Third, give one drop of Dechlorinating formula into the shallow water (or however much you think is needed--look at the back for instructions).